DaWin: Training-free Dynamic Weight Interpolation for Robust Adaptation: Appendix

 \subsection{Algorithm and additional details on \ours}

-\paragraph{Incorporating domain-wise expertise.} While the eq~\eqref{eq:ent_ratio} yields sample-wise interpolation coefficients solely based on the per-sample expertise estimation, if we can access the whole test samples simultaneously, we can refine the coefficient computation by introducing domain-wise offset terms.
+\paragraph{Incorporating domain-wise expertise.} While Eq.~\plaineqref{eq:ent_ratio} yields sample-wise interpolation coefficients solely based on the per-sample expertise estimation, if we can access the whole test samples simultaneously, we can refine the coefficient computation by introducing domain-wise offset terms.
 These terms are automatically estimated by the per-domain entropy of each model.
 Given the significant performance improvements with domain-wise dynamic interpolation (\emph{c.f.} Table \ref{tab:pilot_experiment_full}), we expect domain-wise expertise per model can be a complimentary benefit to compute the interpolation coefficient.
-Therefore, we modify the sample-wise coefficient term in Eq.~\ref{eq:ent_ratio} as below:
+Therefore, we modify the sample-wise coefficient term in Eq.~\plaineqref{eq:ent_ratio} as below:

 where $O({X})$ and $T({X})$ denote the per-domain offset (formulated as an average coefficient of variation) and relative domain expertise terms, respectively.
 By incorporating domain-wise expertise, DaWIN offers more stable dynamic interpolation coefficients, correcting some of the inaccuracies in sample-wise estimation (see Table \ref{tab:abl_oa}).
 It is worth noting that these sample-wise and domain-wise expertise estimations \textbf{do not require any hyperparameters} for computing interpolation coefficients.
 This eliminates the need for intensive hyperparameter tuning that is often required in prior works~\citep{wortsman2022robust,ilharco2023editing} to achieve the best performance.